Globally +-regular varieties and the minimal model program for threefolds in mixed characteristic: Minimal Model Program

-\begin{theorem} Let $(X,\Delta)$ be a log canonical pair of dimension $2$, projective and surjective over $T$ with $\mathbb{Q}$-boundary, and assume that $T$ has a closed point of characteristic $p$.
-If $K_X+\Delta$ is nef over $T$, then it is semi-ample over $T$. \end{theorem}
+\begin{theorem} Let $(X,\Delta)$ be a log canonical pair of dimension $2$, projective and surjective over $T$ with $\mathbb{Q}$-boundary, and assume in addition that that $T$ is the spectrum of a local ring with positive residue characteristic.
+If $K_X+\Delta$ is nef over $T$, then it is semiample over $T$. \end{theorem} \begin{proof} By \cite{TanakaAbundanceImperfectFields} we may assume that $X$ is surjective over $T$ with $\dim(T)>0$, and by \autoref{thm:surface-bpf-theorem} we may assume that $\dim(T)=1$.
+We may replace $T$ by its normalization to assume that it is a {spectrum of a} DVR of positive residue characteristic.
+By taking a dlt modification, we may assume that $(X,\Delta)$ is $\mathbb{Q}$-factorial and dlt.